-Things to consider when framing your newspaper.
+Things to consider when framing your newspaper

 There are several things to consider when framing your newspaper These included newspaper sizes, how much of your newspaper to frame, conservation and value or changeable framing.